The No Mercy Man: Plot

 Meanwhile, Prophet and his friends plan more criminal acts where they steal a large recreational vehicle that they plan to sell across the border in Mexico, but the gang murders the family who own it.
 Some members of Prophet's gang stop off at a gas station where they abuse the attendant until they are beaten up by Olie and his army buddies.
-Enraged, the Prophet plans revenge and a big criminal score where they will attack the Hand ranch, steal Hand's mass arsenal, recruit a motorcycle gang led by Pillbox to distract the sheriff, and rob the town's bank where they will split the proceeds with Pillbox and make their escape to Mexico that lies across open rangeland adjoining the Hand ranch.
+Enraged, Prophet plans revenge and a big criminal score where they will attack the Hand ranch, steal Hand's mass arsenal, recruit a motorcycle gang led by Pill Box to distract the sheriff, and rob the town's bank where they will split the proceeds with Pill Box and make their escape to Mexico that lies across open rangeland adjoining the Hand ranch.
 Olie bids his army buddies farewell then further descends into a self-pitying alcoholic stupor.

+Prophet and his gang attack the Hand ranch and beat Mark unconscious.
+When the women of the ranch are assaulted and moments away from being raped Olie finally snaps and explodes through the wall of the shed he has been cowering in, brandishing a shotgun.
+Olie guns down the gang and kills Pill Box and Dunn with a knife.
+Olie has a final fight with Prophet and beats Prophet to death with a heavy chain.